jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 **Migration constraints**

 Are you working with legacy code or starting fresh?
 Greenfield projects have more flexibility.
 Legacy systems need gradual migration strategies.

+**Feature requirements**

+Do you need retries and timeouts?
+Awaitly and Effect have them built-in. neverthrow doesn't.
+Do you need workflow resume?
+Awaitly has it.
+Do you need dependency injection with layers?
+Effect has it.

 Start simple, evolve gradually, and always remember: the best error handling strategy is the one that helps you sleep better at night.